AlexLupo5/CSC212-Term-Project/README.md

     ./gen generic_file_name_1.txt generic_file_name_2.txt generic_file_name_3.txt
     ```

     Up to three dotfiles named `convexHull_#.dot` will be created depending on the number of file arguments provided.
-The terminal will also output the Convex Hull points.
+The terminal will also output the Convex Hull points of each file.

     Take the desired `convexHull.dot` file(s) from the `convexHull` project and put them in the `cmake-build-debug` folder in the `convexHull` project.